 So far, there have been two games in the rebooted Tomb Raider timeline.
 Two games, and yet Lara has had three faces.

 In 2013’s Tomb Raider, she looked fresh, distinct.
-In the following year’s next-gen Definitive Edition, her features were softened, making her look younger, more fragile.
+In the following year’s next-gen Definitive Edition, her features were softened, making her look younger and, honestly, more fragile.
 Cut to Rise of the Tomb Raider, and she became an entirely different person.

 Love the Rise model though I do, I hate this, hate the fact that developers repeatedly overhaul character models just because they can.
 By all means, evolve them, incorporate new technologies, but retain some semblance of familiarity.
 I’ve said it before — time and again, in fact — but there’s a lot to be said for continuity, and feeling as though you’re on an adventure with an entirely new character utterly defeats it.